vyca2017/content/content/tutorials/clients/connection-directive.md

 # Relay Modern's @connection directive

-If you tried to get started with Relay Modern yourself, chances are that you took a look at the updated [Todo Example](https://github.com/relayjs/relay-examples/tree/master/todo-modern) project on GitHub.
-If you've also studied the [mutations](https://github.com/relayjs/relay-examples/tree/master/todo-modern) in these projects, you might have noticed the `@direction` directive that you need to specify when querying *lists* of items, Relay uses the concept of _connections_ for this.
+If you tried to get started with Relay Modern yourself, chances are that came across the updated [Todo Example](https://github.com/relayjs/relay-examples/tree/master/todo-modern) project on GitHub.
+If you've also studied the [mutations](https://github.com/relayjs/relay-examples/tree/master/todo-modern) in these projects, you might have noticed the `@connection` directive that you need to specify when querying *lists* of items.

+> In Relay, lists are represented through the concept of [_connections_](https://facebook.github.io/relay/docs/graphql-connections.html).
+This facilicates the implementation of a [cursor-based pagination](https://facebook.github.io/relay/graphql/connections.htm) approach on the client.

 This directive is new to Relay Modern and unfortunately doesn't have any official documentation yet.
 The directive takes two arguments:

-- a `key`: specifies how Relay will refer to this connection in its internal cache
+- `key`: specifies how Relay will refer to this connection in its internal cache
-- a `filter`: represents an array of constraints that's used to filter the items in  connection
+- `filter`: represents an array of constraints that are used to filter the items in the connection

-You'll notice the keys each being used twice throughout the project.
-Once for defining the connection in a GraphQL fragment, and once in the code that you used to update the cache after the mutation was performed.

-Let's take a look at how it's used in the  example the example:
+Let's take a look at how the directive used in the Todo example:

 #### `TodoList.js`